JonasRock/POETradeFuzzySearch/README.md

 ### **Firefox**: ###
 Just install it from the Firefox Webstore [here](https://addons.mozilla.org/en-US/firefox/addon/poetrade-fuzzy-search/)

+NOTE: At the time of writing, the extension site for Firefox still needs to verify the extension before its up .
+So at the moment, it might only show an error.
+I hope its verified soon.

 ### **Chrome**: ###
 You need to install it manually.
 Don't worry, it's not hard: